SolaceDev/maas-docs-online/docs/group_getting_started/ggs_signup.rst

 Step 4: Learn more
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Well done.
 You've now signed up and created your first messaging service.
 Want to learn more?

-* Try exchanging some messages with your new messaging service with this next quick start `trying your messaging service <ggs_tryme.html>`__.
+* Try exchanging some messages with your new messaging service with this next quick start :doc:`trying your messaging service <ggs_tryme>`.